report::expire slow with many reports

 (as created_at has no index at all).

 I assume that the reason why using the older code was better for you

 (as it was using reported_at which has an index) and using the in

 we need to figure out the correct index for making this process a bit

 faster, in my limited tests, creating index on multiple columns (id

 in your case, creating an index is not trivial (as you have a large

 set of data) as the indexes usually locks the db.

-#1 Updated by Jacob McCann almost 7 years ago
+#1 Updated by Jacob McCann about 7 years ago

 To me the slowness of the expire seems more to do with the giant arrays being generated from the loops: https://groups.google.com/d/msg/foreman-users/_Mn4oxXmP7E/lSKWXpW3JoQJ